 FIRST BATTLE OF YPRES begins until November 22.
 British and French join British 7th Division as German pressure is maintained.
 Battle rages from the Channel to Ypres and Armentieres (4 divisions attack to south).
 Indian Expeditionary Corps (IEF ‘A’, Willcocks) reaches the front.

 Poland: Germans cross Vistula at Josefor.
-First Russian armoured car unit formed, assigned to Southwest Front.
+First Russian armored car unit formed, assigned to Southwest Front.

-Montenegro: 6 French naval guns, landed to support Montenegrins, begin shelling Austrian Cattaro, naval base defences (garrison 10,000 men) from Mt Lov’cen; Ft Verma’c damaged.
+Montenegro: 6 French naval guns, landed to support Montenegrins, begin shelling Austrian Cattaro, naval base defenses (garrison 10,000 men) from Mt Lov’cen; Ft Verma’c damaged.

 Cameroons: Nigerians at Kake (29 casualties) repel 350 Germans (50 casualties).